 And believe it or not, this 16th century building is the “new” Town Hall.
 The first one was destroyed by fire in 1514, but citizens immediately made plans and rebuilding was underway about 12 years later.

-The Rathaus’ tower is over 130 feet tall, and features a clock with a golden rooster that crows on the hour and tries very hard to flap its wings!
+🤭 The Rathaus’ tower is over 130 feet tall, and features a clock with a golden rooster that “crows” on the hour and tries very hard to flap its wings!
+Don’t miss it, trust me!

 There are also buildings from later periods, and some are gorgeous as well, but the overwhelming sense in Marburg is that you’ve traveled back to the Mittelalter (Middle Ages).

-Speaking of gorgeous Medieval framework houses, right on the Town Square is a little eatery called Zur Sonne that’s been serving weary travelers and Marburgers for over 450 years!
-From 1569 to 1589 it served bread and apple cider, and grew from there to become an inn.
+Speaking of gorgeous Medieval framework houses, right on the Market Square is a little eatery called Zur Sonne that’s been serving Marburgers and weary travelers for over 450 years!
+From 1569 to 1589 it only served bread and apple cider, but grew from there to become a thriving inn.

 Later, the restaurant likes to say, the Brothers Grimm “stopped in for a merry drink,” in addition to many other notable scholars and professors from the university over the centuries.